FrontenderMagazine/responsive-images/eng.md

 800px and 1200px, keeping in mind image width and screen DPI.
 These photos are served as WebP to browsers that support it; other browsers get JPG.

-## Changing image sizes, different image types & art direction use case {#changing-image-sizes-different-image-types--art-direction-use-case}
+## Changing image sizes, different image types & art direction use case {#
+changing-image-sizes-different-image-types--art-direction-use-case
+}

-размеры dpi mime содержимое
+sizes dpi mime art

     <picture>
     	<source